durkinza/CTFd_Team_Attributes/README.md

 Teams can pick which attribute they want to edit
 ![Teams attributes](imgs/Teams-attributes.png)
-- notice that the hidden attribute is not shown
+- Hidden attributes will not be shown
 - Frozen attributes will be shown as diabled forms